-Park Avenue Developments Pty Ltd has made sales subsequent to year end and used fund generated from the sale to repay the external loan outstanding at year end.
-The loan was due to expire on 28 March 2020, however the directors of the Responsible Entity have informally agreed with the lender to extend the loan for the duration of the development.
-Refer to note 4 and 15 for further details.
+Park Avenue Developments Pty Ltd has made sales subsequent to year end and used funds generated from the sale to repay the external loan outstanding at year end.
+The loan was fully repaid in September 2020.
+Refer to Note 15 for further details.